yasaswini999/yasaswini999/README.md

 *   🌍  I'm based in India
 *   ✉️  You can contact me at [yasaswini0918@gmail.com](mailto:yasaswini0918@gmail.com)
 *   🧠  I'm learning React
-*   🤝  I'm open to collaborating on Interesting projects that fit well with my abilities
+*   🤝  I'm open to collaborating on projects that fit well with my abilities
 *   ⚡  I ❤️ coffee
 ### Skills
 <p align="left">